 Never has there been a more exciting time for the Foundation than right now.
 We are on the brink of game-changing breakthroughs for our patients.
-In 2019, the Foundation invested $28 million in research, funding nearly 250 multi-year and one-year studies—a total investment of $384 million since our inception.
+In 2020, the Foundation invested $31 million in research, funding over 200 multi-year and one-year studies—a total investment of more than $400 million since our inception.

 First and foremost, we have always been committed to providing opportunities for researchers at every stage of their careers -- from Career Development Awards to Senior Research Grants -- paving a desirable career path that attracts young investigators while retaining those already making valuable contributions in the field.
 However, in order to really set the stage for significant breakthroughs, over the past decade the research program has expanded beyond researcher-initiated grants and moved into funding multi-year, multi-disciplinary research initiatives such as Genetics, Microbiome, and Pediatrics.
 These programs have already begun to provide insight into new patient therapies, treatments and diagnostics.